-- 1. Finalized, reproduced and distributed a Green Infrastructure Toolkit including a set of model municipal strategies to achieve green streets and green infrastructure. - Coordinated a series of green infrastructure workshops for municipal DPW and other officials to provide detailed information on green streets, urban stormwater control and low impact development (LID) tools. - 3.
+- Finalized, reproduced and distributed a Green Infrastructure Toolkit including a set of model municipal strategies to achieve green streets and green infrastructure. - Coordinated a series of green infrastructure workshops for municipal DPW and other officials to provide detailed information on green streets, urban stormwater control and low impact development (LID) tools. - 3.
 Prepared "Green Infrastructure Plan" for the Pioneer Valley region in 2013, as part of the Sustainable Knowledge Corridor project. - 4.
 Worked with Northampton to develop a model Green Streets and Green Infrastructure Policy statement. - 5.
 Worked with Springfield, Chicopee and Holyoke to develop funding for design of green streets, installation of rain gardens, and urban tree planting.

 - 1. Continue a program of local technical assistance to municipalities to implement model green infrastructure strategies, including green streets policies and LID zoning. - 2.
-Work to develop programs for urban tree planting and green infrastructure installation, as part of road reconstruction projects. - Develop strategies to integrate green infrastructure into construction projects throughout the region, including community development projects. - 4.
+Work to develop programs for urban tree planting and green infrastructure installation, as part of road reconstruction projects.

+- 3. Develop strategies to integrate green infrastructure into construction projects throughout the region, including community development projects. - 4.
 Continue to work with MassDOT's Impaired Waters Program to reduce stormwater impacts from I-91 and other highways that adversely impact combined sewer overflows in urban communities.

-1. Adoption of green streets and green infrastructure strategies in selected communities.

-- 2. Implementation of green streets pilot projects in selected . communities. - Urban tree planting programs.
-Strategies to integrate green infrastructure into community development projects. - 5.
+- 1. Adoption of green streets and green infrastructure strategies in selected communities.
+As necessary. - 2.
+Implementation of green streets pilot projects in selected communities.
+Summer 2016. - 3.
+Urban tree planting programs.
+As necessary. - 4.
+Strategies to integrate green infrastructure into community development projects.
+September 2016. - 5.
 Strategies to reduce highway stormwater impacts to combined sewer overflows.
+September 2016.

-Γ Source Budget Est. Staff Effort
+Source Budget Est. Staff Effort

-Ē FHWA PL (80%) \$4,912 2 weeks
+FHWA PL (80%) \$4,912 2 weeks

 MassDOT (20% match) \$1,228 1 week

 TOTAL \$6,140 3weeks

-Direct Labor \$2,788

-Ē Indirect Costs \$3,352